TungstenTransformation/KTScripts/Paragraph Classification.md

 # Paragraph Classification

+NOTE!!
+This has now become part of Kofax Transformation Modules 4.0.
+Many features presented below are no longer required.

 Sometimes it is useful to classify individual paragraphs in a document
 * You are looking for paragraphs in a document with a particular vocab or sentiment.
 * You want to calculate the sentiment of each paragraph separately